lstasi/lacomprago/doc/data-models.md

 5. For each unprocessed order (with pagination handling):
    a.
 Fetch order details from /customers/{customer_id}/orders/{order_id}/
    b.
 Load products.json
    c.
-For each line in order:
+For each item in order details:
-      - Extract product info from line.product
+      - Extract product info from item (productId, productName, quantity, category)
       - Find product in local list by id
       - Update or create product entry
       - Increment frequency